Posted on January 21, 2020

 Interestingly, when they move away from Devil’s Den and the Gettysburg Battlefield, their devices will miraculously begin working again.

-There are several reports of ghostly apparitions appearing right in front of tourists, but as soon as they try to snag a photo, their devices will flicker and die.
+There are several reports of ghostly apparitions appearing right in front of tourists, hauntings at Devil’s Den, but as soon as they try to snag a photo, their devices will flicker and die.

 Civil War Reenactment